YaleOpenLab/openx/stellar/README.md

 Any disparity / failure on the ISSUER's part can be argued with, since the transactions are on chain.
 The PBToken simplifies this, since one doesn't need to go back in history and calculate how much a given school has paid a person.
 Percentage paid is simply `PBToken_balance / PBToken_total`.

+# Installing IPFS

+ipfs is used by some parts of the program to store legal contracts, files that the user might want to store permanently.
+Download a release from https://github.com/ipfs/go-ipfs/releases and run install.sh.
+In case you face an issue with migration between various ipfs versions, you might need to run [fs-repo-migrations](https://github.com/ipfs/fs-repo-migrations/blob/master/run.md) to migrate to a newer version.
+If you don't have anything valuable, you can delete the directory and run `ipfs init` again.

+You need to keep your peer key (`ipfs.key` usually) in a safe place for future reference.
+Start ipfs using `ipfs daemon` and you can test if it worked by creating a test file `test.txt` and run `ipfs add test.txt` to see if it succeeds.
+The resultant hash can be decrypted using `curl "http://127.0.0.1:8080/ipfs/hash"` where 8080 is the endpoint of the ipfs server or by doing `cat /ipfs/hash` directly.
+You can also refer to [this helpful tutorial](https://michalzalecki.com/set-up-ipfs-node-on-the-server/) in order to get easily started with ipfs.

 # Running the code in this repo

 In order to be able to run this, you need to have the latest version of go installed.
 [Here](https://medium.com/@patdhlk/how-to-install-go-1-9-1-on-ubuntu-16-04-ee64c073cd79) is a quick tutorial on how to get go installed on a Linux / macOS machine.